 Instructions

 - Mix together the first four ingredients until the salt and sugar are dissolved.
 Add the chicken, making sure the brine fully covers the chicken.
-Cover and store in the refrigerator for 2 hours or up to 24 hours.
+Cover and store in the refrigerator for at least 2 hours up to 6 hours.

 - Remove the chicken from the brine.
 Discard the brine.
 Rinse the chicken wings under cold water.
 Pat dry with a paper towel.